jarecoo/practice/notes.md

 - “‘Every habit and capability is confirmed and grows in its corresponding actions, walking by walking, running by running…therefore, if you want to do something make a habit of it, if you don’t want to do that, don’t, but make a habit of something else instead.’ - Epictetus, Discourses, 2.18.1-5; Think about your activities of the last week as well as what you have planned for today and the week that follows.
 The person you’d like to be, or the person you see yourself as — how closely do your actions actually correspond to him or her?
 Which fire are you fueling?
 Which person are you becoming?”
 The Daily Stoic, p.147
 - “Evaluate what you are doing, why you are doing it, and where accomplishing it will take you.
 If you don’t have a good answer, then stop” -Epictetus, Discourses, 4.4.41; 43 (TDS p.164)
 - “Vivere est Militare (To love is to fight)” - Seneca, TDS p.179

+### Have Fun
+- Nietzsche’s Apollonian and Dionysian are both required
+- Don’t deny the Dionysian - Connect with the universe - enjoy art - be wild - cut loose - enjoy sex - eat good food - cry - play - truly enjoy life
+- “Perhaps there is a realm of wisdom from which the logician is exiled?
+Perhaps art is even a necessary correlative of, and supplement for science?” - Nietzsche, The Birth of Tragedy
+- “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
+- Creative expression is a vital yin to the rational, scientific yang.
+- “We need to develop individual practices that re-create a web of interconnection with the natural world that we have lost,” he says.
+“They must immerse the self so deeply in the wild that boundaries of self and Other dissolve.” -Jack Turner, in "Not Ours to Exploit," Terry Tempest Williams, THE PROGRESSIVE
+- “What counts as wildness and wilderness is determined not by the absence of people, but by the relationship between people and place.
+A place is wild when its order is created according to its own principles of organization—when it is self-willed land." -Jack Turner, in "Not Ours to Exploit," Terry Tempest Williams, THE PROGRESSIVE
+- “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
+- Meditate
+- “’We should take wandering outdoor walks, so that the mind might be nourished and refreshed by the open air and deep breathing.’ - Seneca, On Tranquility, 17.8 Today, make sure you take a walk.
+And in the future, when you get stressed or overwhelmed, take a walk.
+When you have a tough problem to solve or a decision to make, take a walk.
+When you want to be creative, take a walk.
+When you need to get some air, take a walk.
+When you have a phone call to make, take a walk.
+When you need some exercise, take a long walk.
+When you have a meeting or a friend over, take a walk.
+Nourish yourself and your mind and solve your problems along the way.”
+TDS, p.187
+- “An essential support for this inner sense of balance is understanding change…the experience of it, not the idea of it, not thinking about change, but really understanding from an experiential point of view, what it means that everything is changing from moment to moment.
+There’s always a certain amount of uncertainty in our life.
+If we can be comfortable resting in this uncertainty, then we find a very pleasurable sense of balance.
+If we’re always fighting, trying to stay in control, hold on to things, then there’s always a lot of tension in the mind, and the more tension there is, the more rigid things are, and therefore the more easily they’re upset, the more easily we fall out of balance.
+Learning to be comfortable with the fact that everything is changing, everybody is always changing, even our own thoughts and emotions, seeing that directly can really help lead to a greater sense of balance in the mind.”
+Headspace, Balance, Day 7
+- “Play probably isn’t a word that you would immediately associate with training the mind, but it’s actually really important to have a lightness of touch, a sense of play.
+When life becomes too serious, the mind becomes very rigid and we very quickly fall out of balance.
+We’re very quickly overwhelmed.
+Everything feels sort of tight when things get very serious like that.
+As long as there’s a sense of play, of lightness - it doesn’t mean not taking things seriously, but it does mean not taking ourselves too seriously, not taking our thoughts too seriously - that really helps to create the conditions for balance in the mind and in our life.” - Headspace, Balance, Day 8 intro

+- Rules are good, but be adaptable when they need to be broken.
+- Learning to balance technology in your life (e.g. smart phone) is wicked important.
+You need more than the technological dopamine in your life.

 ### Cultivate an Internal Locus of Control
 - “‘The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to with the choices I actually control.’ - Epictetus, Discourses, 2.5.4-5; The single most important practice in Stoic philosophy is differentiating between what we can chance and what we can’t…time spent hurling yourself at these immovable objects is time not spent on the things we can change.”
 The Daily Stoic, p.9